mmgrt/bitnami-openldap-arm64/README.md

 > Assuming you have Docker buildx `mybuilder`, you can simply create one by `docker buildx create -name mybuilder`
 >
-> Change `mybuilder` to suit your prefs.
+> Change `mybuilder` to suit your preferences.
 >
 >
 > Added `--progress=plain` to see what errors might occur during scripts running
 >
-> Change to suit your prefs.
+> Change to suit your preferences.
 >
 >
 > Flag `--push` used to push the image to my registry.